-Highlights Lowlights Risks Trust is member of HNY Partnership Board The Trust is an active member of the Collaboration of Acute Providers Board and other members of the Trust leadership community participate in sub groups The Trust is an active member of the Community Provider Collaborative The Trust is actively involved various community collaborative (i.e. Outpatients Transformation, Planned Care Programme, Diagnostics, Urgent &amp; Emergency Care Network, Community Paediatrics) The Trust COO and Head of Cancer are members of the HNY Cancer Alliance Board Senior leaders from across the Trust are active participants in HNY Clinical Networks Linkages and alignment to the ICS Out of Hospital Programme Board as part of the HAS Programmes.
-The Trust is an active participant in the emerging Place Based Partnerships HAS leads are part of the primary/secondary care interface groups The Trust is an active member of the HNY Clinical and Professional Leaders Group Pace of design and development of Place Base Partnerships - at different stages of development Place Based Boards - lack of clarity of role Alianina the /strategies/ objectives/ priorities of the PCNs to HASR National and regional networks: Members of the Trust Board and Senior Leadership Community are active member of national and regional networks.
-The Trust is an active participant in Getting It Right First Time (GIRFT) reviews and recently participated in the HNY review of ENT, Urology and Orthopaedics As part of the HAS Programme the Trust is actively engaged with National and Regional Network and GIRFT leads on Urgent Emergency Care, Maternity and paediatrics and a number of planned care specialties rs
+Highlights Lowlights Risks Humber and North Yorkshire Health & Care Partnership: NLaG is an active member of a number of Boards/Groups across the Humber and North Yorkshire ICS: Trust is member of HNY Partnership Board The Trust is an active member of the Collaboration of Acute Providers Board and other members of the Trust leadership community participate in sub groups The Trust is an active member of the Community Provider Collaborative The Trust is actively involved various community collaborative (i.e. Outpatients Transformation, Planned Care Programme, Diagnostics, Urgent & Emergency Care Network, Community Paediatrics) The Trust COO and Head of Cancer are members of the HNY Cancer Alliance Board Senior leaders from across the Trust are active participants in HNY Clinical Networks Linkages and alignment to the ICS Out of Hospital Programme Board as part of the HAS Programmes.
+The Trust is an active participant in the emerging Place Based Partnerships HAS leads are part of the primary/secondary care interface groups The Trust is an active member of the HNY Clinical and Professional Leaders Group Pace of design and development of Place Base Partnerships - at different stages of development Place Based Boards - lack of clarity of role Alianing the /strategies/ objectives/ priorities of the PCNs to HASR National and regional networks: Members of the Trust Board and Senior Leadership Community are active members of national and regional networks.
+The Trust is an active participant in Getting It Right First Time (GIRFT) reviews and recently participated in the HNY review of ENT, Urology and Orthopaedics As part of the HAS Programme the Trust is actively engaged with National and Regional Network and GIRFT leads on Urgent Emergency Care, Maternity and paediatrics and a number of planned care specialties